emako/wpfui.violeta/README.md

 WPF UI Violeta is based on [WPF UI](https://github.com/lepoco/wpfui), and provides the Fluent experience in your known and loved WPF framework.
 Some new immersive controls like `Toast`, `Flyout`, `ContentDialog`, `MessageBox` and etc.

+Some idea or codes are ported from [ModernWpf](https://github.com/Kinnara/ModernWpf) and [Fischless](https://github.com/GenshinMatrix/Fischless).

 When I decided to create this project I was listening to the song `Violeta`.

 ### 🚀 Getting started